General Information

 Scholarly Reading and Writing In The Age of AI and The Need for Visibility and Impact: Issues and Challenges

-The workshop featuring the people behind the first AI-written scholarly books will take place on March, 23 and 24, 2023 at Johannes Gutenberg University in Mainz (Germany).
+The workshop featured the people behind the first AI-written scholarly books took place on March, 23 and 24, 2023 at Johannes Gutenberg University in Mainz (Germany).

 More information you will find on this page.